enewe101/corenlp-xml-reader/docs/index.rst

     1

-One thing to note is that mentions and references aren't necessarily anchored to any named entity.
-But they often are: in our example, we had "Obama".
-To contrast, consider this sentence:
+One thing to note is that mentions and references aren't necessarily anchored to any named entity (though they often are).
+For example, consider this sentence:

    *The police are yet to find any suspects.
 They say they will continue their search.*